BobKerns/rpi-image-tool/doc/pi-os-anywhere.md

 One reason to consider using `buildx` is to be able to run on a native `arm64` node (not neessarily a Raspberry Pi), for improved performance.

 > Be aware that the [`pi` command](bin/pi.md) overrides the `ENTRYPOINT` at runtime to handle the mounting of disks and other early tasks.
-A possible future workaround would be to set an environment variable to the same value, and have the startup script check and run it if provided.
+To cause your own entrypoint code to run, set the environment variable `ENTRYPOINT` to the same value via the `ENV` directive in your `Dockerfile`.

 ## Extracting a Pi Disk Image from Docker